juicyapp/loyalty-engine-module-doc/how-tos/planing.md

 ![Confusing Panel](../img/graph-confusing-panel.png)
  - Admin panel breaks down the whole setup into different components, It's hard to understand the whole picture.
- - If the setup done wrongly, it may need to redo the whole setup again. (e.g. Delete all the missions and rewards) very time cosuming... **For platform / a running program, wrong setup will cause great trouble**.
+ - If the setup done wrongly, it may need to redo the whole setup again. (e.g. Delete all the missions and rewards) very time consuming... **For platform / a running program, wrong setup will cause great trouble**.
 > ### Therefore a planned diagram is needed
  - Diagram is not that hard to draw, we only work on **Interactive Components**, and the relationship between them.
  - Once a diagram is done, it can be used to proofread the setup.
 Review with client and make sure the setup is correct.
  - A diagram can be passed to OPS team (if any) for actual implementation. and also keep as a reference for any future changes.
- - Even a profressional setup guy, a diagram is recommended for team comunication and reference for new comers.
+ - Even a professional setup guy, a diagram is recommended for team communication and reference for new comers.
 #### Template Diagram, feel free to use
 ![Components Plan](../img/template-components-plan.png)